March 25, 2026

 If something feels wrong about your pay, don't wait to look into it.
 Visit our California minimum wage violations page to understand your options in more detail.

-Generally, you have three years to file a wage claim with the California Labor Commissioner, or four years for civil claims under California's unfair competition law.
-Deadlines can vary so consulting an attorney early is always advisable.
+In most cases, you have three years to file a wage claim with the California Labor Commissioner, or four years to bring a civil claim under California's unfair competition law (Business and Professions Code §17200).
+Since deadlines can vary based on the specifics of your situation, speaking with an employment attorney early is always the better approach.

-Find out if you have a case → Free Consultation
+Find out if you have a case, call Frontier Law Center today.

 Attorney Advertising.
 This content is for informational purposes only and does not constitute legal advice.
 Laws may have changed since the publication of this post.
 Contact an attorney for advice specific to your situation.